10 Hotel Hacks: Tips on Booking a Room and When is the best time to book?

 The top search options on booking.com offer the most popular filters: ratings

-The very first thing you’ll want to focus on in the filter options are star rating and guest ratings.
-Also click on the “hotels” option if you are looking for hotels only.
-This way, you won’t be sifting through hostels, apartments and other property types.
+Now you’ve entered your travel dates and where you are going, it’s time to start filtering your search results.
+The very first things you’ll want to focus on in the filter options are star ratings and guest ratings.
+Also, click on the “hotels” option if you are looking for hotels only.
+This way, you won’t be sifting through hostels, apartments, and other property types.

-Star rating
+Star ratings

 Unless you are on a tighter budget, remove all 1-3 star properties from your results right at the start by choosing the 4- and/or 5-star option.
 Or both if you’re open to both.
+This will shorten your results list considerably.
+Having a more manageable bite to chew on in terms of volume will make your decision process much easier.

 If you aren’t sure if you should be aiming for a 4- or 5-star, just do a quick rate check at a couple of the hotels in your results to see if your budget stretches that far.
-There are countries where you will get a 5-star for the price of a 3-4 star in your home country, so keep your options open until you know it’s a no-go.
+There are countries where you will get a 5-star for the price of a 3-4-star in your home country, so keep your options open until you know it’s a no-go.

-Guest rating
+Guest ratings

 You also have the opportunity to read guest reviews right on the page of each hotel from your search results.
 You can further filter the reviews using keywords that are important to you, like “pool” or “breakfast”, and see what past guests have to say about them.
 A good breakfast is very high on my list of priorities.

 Be aware that the more expensive the hotel is, the higher the standard that guests expect and the stricter they are in their reviews.
 If you’re going for a 2 or 3-star hotel and see a 9.5 review score, you’re still getting a 2 or 3-star hotel.
 But at a 5-star, guests aren’t afraid to focus on that not-crunchy-enough croissant they had for breakfast and take the rating down a whole point for it.
+So the higher you aim the more you can go lower with your guest reviews.
+I would say 8/10 is reasonable.
+It also wildly depends on the country you are traveling to.
+For example, Japanese and Israelis are very strict in their reviews so you can opt for even lower review scores and you will get the same level of service as you'd get in other countries at 9/10 reviewed hotels.

 That said, I am advising against direct bookings and am always going to be a proponent of using booking.com.
 The services and transparency are great, you know exactly what you are getting and the user experience is second to none.

-Google maps is another place to look for reviews.
+Google Maps is another place to look for reviews.
 Just find the property you are looking at on the map, click on it, and read through experiences on the left side panel.
 You’ll also find the best photos here.

 Both of these last options also include candid user photos, which can sometimes be an interesting contrast to the perfect management-curated pictures you see on websites.